1-877-929-7245

 From the bustling capital, Hanoi, to Ho Chi Minh City in the southern part of the country, our adventure has shown us the vast beauty and history of Vietnam.
 This journey revealed the contrasts between city life, the serene waterside and Vietnam's rich culture in memorable ways.

-Having cruised Hạ Long Bay, visited Hue, spent time in the charming 'Lantern City' of Hoi An, explored a town on the Mekong Delta and dipped our toe into Ho Chi Minh City's poignant past, your vacation concludes today and you are free to make your way home independently.
+Having cruised Ha Long Bay, visited Hue, spent time in the charming "Lantern City" of Hoi An, explored a town on the Mekong Delta and dipped our toe into Ho Chi Minh City's poignant past, your vacation concludes as you check out of the hotel and begin your travels home independently.

 Hotels